ostracod/breadtext/README.txt

 CONTROLS

-For help with controls, type "/help" after running BreadText.
+For help with controls, enter "/help" after running BreadText.